 We must start with better sources, better information, and a better interpretation of the information if we are to make better decisions.
 Be aware of your own bias and always check your sources, especially if what you are reading is online.
 The people writing articles and posting on social media channels are everyday people like me and you.

 As prehistoric creatures, we needed the adrenaline to react quickly at the sound of a predator lurking in the shadows.
 Fear was necessary for our survival.
 But in our modern society, we live in an era in which humans dominate the planet, systematically harvest, modify, and transport it’s resources.
 No imminent danger or big cat is waiting at the corner to get us.
 So the question is, why do we live our lives as if we are in imminent danger?
-More importantly, why do we imagine so many threats to our existence, when, in fact, few real risks actually exist?
+More importantly, why do we imagine so many threats to our existence, when, in fact, few real risks exist?

 Fear is a defensive mechanism.
 Our bodies chemically react when we are embarrassed in front of a group of people.
 We are scared.
 The survival of who we “are” is at risk when we are embarrassed.
 Our bodies don’t differentiate physical threats from existential threats.
 So as we have evolved, our physical risks have decreased while our existential threats have increased.
 There is no wonder that fear is such a dominant emotion.

 Fear has one primary function.
 That function is to help us survive.
-Unfortunately, not only does fear fall short in its primary purpose, but unchecked fear and anxiety inhibit us from the actualization of what makes us feel alive.
+Unfortunately, not only does fear fall short in its primary purpose, unchecked fear and anxiety inhibit us from the actualization of what makes us feel alive.
 Fear often robs us from cultivating deep relationships, living in now, seizing rare opportunities, and, most importantly, being the person we were always meant to be.

 Yes, there are real threats to our existence, but frequently the real danger is how we react to the perceived threat.
 We have all heard the statement by Charles R Swindoll, ” I am convinced that life is 10% what happens to me and 90% of how I react to it.”
 When it comes to fear, this statement is the holy grail.

 The COVID-19 pandemic has highlighted the truth in Swindoll’s words.
-The treachery of fear lies in the actions we take once we feel fear.
+The betrayal of fear lies in the actions we take once we feel fear.
 When fear trumps our desire for information accuracy and critical thinking, as it often does, we begin to make irrational decisions, spread our fears under the guise of “informing” others and discounting decrees of prudence.
 Fear also gives power to those who know what you want to hear—those who understand the human psyche around attention, fear, and acceptance.

 Fear.
 Deep rotting fear.
 They were infected by it.
 Did you see?
 Fear is a sickness.
 It will crawl into the soul of anyone who engages it.
 It has tainted your peace already.
 I did not raise you to see you live with fear.
 Strike it from your heart.
 Do not bring it into our village. – Flint Sky, Apocalypto